DJPrice10/OED---GDRCE/README.md

 # OED-GDRCE
 Optimal experimental design code for group dose-response challenge experiments (C. jejuni in chickens)

 Code folder contains all relevant code to run the different scenarios considered in the manuscript, "Designing group dose-response studies in the presence of transmission".
+The code is split into two folders: ID50_SHH_prior, the results of which appear in the manuscript, and alpha_delta_prior, the results that appear in the supplementary material.

 Note that when evaluating the EKLD, a mex function, "ABCDE\_chunk", is called upon.
 This file has been compiled for a mac (file ending .mexmaci64), and may need to be compiled if running an alternative OS.
 The details of this method for evaluating the EKLD can be found in: Price, Bean, Ross, Tuke, _On the efficient determination of optimal Bayesian experimental designs using ABC: A case study in optimal observation of epidemics_, Journal of Statistical Planning & Inference, 172, 1--15, 2016.

 Scripts to run scenarios are of the format: INSH\_{prior distribution}\_{target parameters}\_{utility}.mat

 Subordinate functions:
 1. ABCDE\_chunk.c: C code to evaluate the EKLD using the ABCdE approach (see above for reference).